 Are their specific provincial/federal guidelines to follow when you homeschool?

 In Canada, you are legally allowed to homeschool in every province and territory, however, each one has their own set of rules and regulations.
 Some provinces, like Ontario, only request families inform their local school board each year of their intent to homeschool.
 Others require mid-year reports or co-ordinator visits.
-A few require a lot more intervention.
+Quebec, for example, requires a lot more intervention.

 Can you homeschool until the child enters college/university?

 You can homeschool from day one and just keep on going as long as you want.
-In fact, you could even continue through post-secondary by doing online and distance courses!
+In fact, you could even continue learning at home through post-secondary by doing online and distance courses!
 It really depends on what is best for your child and their learning experiences.

 4. The Nitty-Gritty.